 What I’m learning, the positions I take, and the views I hold of God in my journey will not be evangelized out of me–just as I cannot convince you to believe as I do.

 I don’t mean to say that I have a greater understanding of who God is than you do.
-I’m simply saying that I haven’t come to these conclusions lightly, and I fully believe God to be the one guiding me on this journey.
+I’m simply saying that I haven’t come to these conclusions lightly.

 There’s no way I can jot down everything that’s happened to bring me to the place I am now, especially in one blog post.
 Instead, I will speak to the concerns I know some of you may have and summarize where I am now in my journey.

 I know the concerns, believe me, I know them.